RomanLut/INAV-X-Plane-HITL/README.md

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/krTDi1tXGX8/0.jpg)](https://www.youtube.com/watch?v=krTDi1tXGX8)

-Hardware-in-the-loop (HITL) simulation, is a technique that is used in the development and testing of complex real-time embedded systems.
+**Hardware-in-the-loop (HITL) simulation**, is a technique that is used in the development and testing of complex real-time embedded systems.

-X-Plane is a flight simulation engine series developed and published by Laminar Research https://www.x-plane.com/
+**X-Plane** is a flight simulation engine series developed and published by Laminar Research https://www.x-plane.com/

-INAV-X-Plane-HITL is Plugin for X-Plane simulator for testing and developing flight controllers using INAV flight controller firmware https://github.com/iNavFlight/inav.
+**INAV-X-Plane-HITL** is plugin for **X-Plane** for testing and developing flight controllers with **INAV flight controller firmware** https://github.com/iNavFlight/inav.

 # Motivation